lnus/9x9_editor/README.md

 Essentially, allows editing of pastes from the Building Gadgets mod.

+## Bugs to fix

+- Multiple of items of the same type creates unexpected behaviour
+- The last edit of an item, for some reason doesn't encode and save properly.
+Will fix.

 ## TODO List

 - [ ] Create a coherent design for the website